torculus/DownFall/README.md

 # DownFall
-DownFall is a GNOME Shell extension that moves text of your choice across the screen
+DownFall is a GNOME Shell extension that moves text items of your choice across the screen

 !["Picture"](./media/DownFall.gif)

+DownFall is inspired by projects like [Xsnow](https://janswaal.home.xs4all.nl/Xsnow/), [gsnow](https://extensions.gnome.org/extension/1156/gsnow/), and [Let it snow](https://bitbucket.org/matban/let-it-snow), but with support for arbitrary text or Unicode emojis

 Text items can fall in eight directions on either the primary or current monitor:
 * Down (↓)